zoffixznet/perl6.party/post/The-Awesome-Errors-of-Perl-6.md

 ```

 Perl 6 lets you omit parentheses when calling subroutines.
 The error talks
-about about gobbling blocks.
+about gobbling blocks.
 What happens is the block we were hoping to
 give to the `for` loop is actually being passed to the subroutine as an
 argument instead.
 The second error in the output corroborates by saying
 the `for` loop is missing its block (and makes a suggestion it was taken by